 Do you require special features?:

-Earphones and headphones are available with a range of different features.
-From sound canceling technology, to wireless Bluetooth headphones, there is a pair designed for everyone.
+- Earphones and headphones are available with a range of different features.
+From sound cancelling technology, to wireless Bluetooth headphones, there is a pair designed for everyone.

 Types of headphone and earphones

-These earphones are inserted directly into the ear canal.
-They are good at minimizing exterior noise and are often referred to as sound isolating, which means they create a tight seal to block sounds out.
+- These earphones are inserted directly into the ear canal.
+They are good at minimising exterior noise and are often referred to as sound isolating, which means they create a tight seal to block sounds out.

-On-ear headphones normally feature an adjustable headband and cushions that rest on the ear.
-They are not normally noise canceling, and at high volumes, people may be able to hear your music too.
+- On-ear headphones normally feature an adjustable headband and cushions that rest on the ear.
+They are not normally noise cancelling, and at high volumes, people may be able to hear your music too.
 Although padded for comfort, they can become uncomfortable when wearing for long periods of time.

-Over-ear headphones feature a headband and large ear pads that enclose the full ear.
+- Over-ear headphones feature a headband and large ear pads that enclose the full ear.
 They are more comfortable when wearing for long periods of time than on-ear headphones, as there is minimal pressure on the actual ear.
-They are also good for canceling out background noise.
+They are also good for cancelling out background noise.